SEND Information Report

 We aim to:

 • Ensure that everyone, whatever their gender, ethnicity or social circumstance, is respected and that every pupil has access to the curriculum and makes the best progress.

-• Deliver a broad and balanced curriculum which complies with the requirements of the school curriculum (Foundation Stage and Key Stage 1 curriculum), is appropriate to the child’s needs and contributes continuity of learning and high levels of progress.
+• Deliver a broad and balanced curriculum which complies with the requirements of the school curriculum (Foundation Stage and Key Stage 1 curriculum), and is appropriate to the child’s needs, contributing to continuity of learning and high levels of progress.

 • Promote respect through knowledge and understanding of religious beliefs.

 • Develop acceptable social behaviour in the community and the wider world.

 • Develop all the people who work within the school and empower excellence of teaching.

 • Ensure positive partnerships between parents and the school.

 • Maintain the positive profile of the school as part of the wider community.